Cherry Cheesecake Brownies

 Instructions

 - In a bowl, blend brownie mix with oil, water and egg as directed on box.
-Follow your brownie box instructions if they are different than the ingredients shown here.
+Follow your brownie box instructions if they are different than the ingredients shown here.1 box brownie mix, ⅓ cup canola oil, ¼ cup water, 1 large egg

 - In a mixing bowl, beat cream cheese with a mixer until smooth.
 Add sugar, eggs and almond extract.
 Mix gently until large lumps are gone.
-Small lumps will remain.
+Small lumps will remain.3 (8 ounce) packages cream cheese, ½ cup sugar, 2 large eggs, 1 teaspoon almond extract

 - Carefully spoon cheesecake batter over brownie layer.
-Spread slowly until brownie is covered.
+Spread slowly with the back of a spoon or a butter knife until brownie mixture is covered.

 - Add spoonfuls of cherry pie filling on top of the cheesecake batter.
 Swirl with a butter knife.
 Be careful not to dip into the brownie layer.
-Only the first two layers of cheesecake and cherries should be swirled.
+Only the first two layers of cheesecake and cherries should be swirled.1 (21 ounce) can cherry pie filling

-- Bake at 325 degrees for 30 to 40 minutes OR until cheesecake is done.
-Watch carefully to make sure it doesn't get too brown on the edges.
+- Put brownies back into the oven and bake at 350 degrees for 35 to 40 minutes OR until cheesecake is done and lightly browned on the edges.
+Watch carefully to make sure it doesn't get too brown or start cracking.

-- Let sit on counter for 30 minutes, then transfer to refrigerator for at least 2 hours to set.
+- Let brownies sit on the counter for 30 minutes at room temperature, then transfer to refrigerator for at least 2 hours to set.
+The longer the brownies are refrigerated, the better the brownie crust will be.

 - Slice into 12 squares.